-For testing the H_1 : There is a significant relationship between Microfinance services and entrepreneurs' performance the researchers done the correlation analysis.
-The correlation between microfinance credit service and entrepreneurs' performance is 0.870 and the significant value (p value) is 0.000 under 0.01significant levels.
-According to correlation the value microfinance credit and entrepreneurs' performance are correlated. positively The correlation between microsavings service and entrepreneurs' performance is 0.696 and the significant value (p value) is 0.000 under 0.01significant levels.
-Hence the results observed that the positive relationship between Microfinance savings and entrepreneurs' performance has positive relationship in this study.
-The correlation between microfinance training service and entrepreneurs' performance is 0.709.
+For testing the H1: There is a significant relationship between Microfinance services entrepreneurs' performance the researchers done the correlation analysis.
+The correlation between microfinance credit service and entrepreneurs' performance is 0.870 and the significant value (p value) is 0.000 under 0.01 significant levels.
+According to the correlation value microfinance credit and entrepreneurs' performance are correlated. positively The correlation microbetween savings service and entrepreneurs' performance is 0.696 and the significant value (p value) is 0.000 under 0.01 significant levels.
+Hence the results observed that the positive relationship between Microfinance savings and entrepreneurs' performance has positive relationship in this study. correlation The between microfinance training service and entrepreneurs' performance is 0.709.
 And the significant value (p value) is 0.000.
 Therefore, the correlation value microfinance training and entrepreneurs' performance are positively correlated.
 The results of the study are illustrated in the Table 3.

-Table 3: Results of correlation amongvariables
+Table 3: Results of correlation among variables

-Variable E- performance Sig.(2- tailed)
+Variable E- performance Sig.(2-tailed)

 M-credit 0.870 0.000

 M-saving 0.696 0.000

 M-training 0.709 0.000

-Note: represents correlation is significant at level 1%
+Note: significant at 1 elation is

 Source: Survey data